top of page

 First, meshes are assigned into the array, in the editor.
 Each mesh gets a section, by default the section lengths are auto-adjusted based on the dimensions of the chosen mesh, though this can be tweaked by enabling "Custom scaling", and entering a custom value in "Custom section length"

 By default, the "Only full length meshes" box is ticked to keep all the meshes the same width, basically skipping placement if there isn't enough space, but it can be turned off if needed.
 Collision can also be toggled on or off for all meshes at once.
-It also possible to assign multiple meshes and randomize when chaining them together.
+It is also possible to assign multiple meshes and randomize when chaining them together.

 Untitled design (1).gif